 Important message regarding COVID-19

-As a result of the latest national lockdown, guidance is that survey work in England should only be carried out if it is local.
+Guidance is that survey work in England can be carried out.
 However, if you are in a location where you are conscious of heightened risk (e.g. active testing for a new variant is ongoing), please exercise extreme caution.